sang-bui/sang-bui/README.md

 <h1 align="center">👋 I'm Sang!
 You found my GitHub 👋</h1>
 <br>

-- 🔭 I’m currently working on alot of projects!
+- 🚧 Here you'll find many projects that I've decided to share publically that I've worked on!
-- 📱  I'm always on Discord at Sang#0095, don't be afraid to send an DM!
+- 📱  Don't be afraid to contact me and ask questions about my projects!

 <br>